How to calculate sell-through rate & improve it if it’s too low

 So should you track sell-through rate, inventory turner, or both?
 The answer is: it depends.

-If you’re a small business with a limited inventory, tracking your sell-through rate can give you a good idea of how quickly you’re selling through your products.
+If you’re a small business with a limited inventory, tracking your STR can give you a good idea of how quickly you’re selling through your products.

 This information can help you make decisions about which products to keep in stock and which to discontinue.

-However, if you’re a larger company with a more complex inventory, you might want to track both sell-through rate and inventory turnover.
+However, if you’re a larger company with a more complex inventory, you might want to track both.

 This way, you can get a complete picture of how your inventory is moving and make better decisions about which products to stock.